pyOpenSci/lessons/clean-modular-code/checks-conditionals/python-function-checks.md

         with open(file_path, 'r') as file:
             data = file.read()
         return data
-    except FileNotFoundError as e:
+    except FileNotFoundError:
         raise FileNotFoundError(f"Oops!
-I could find the file located at: {file_path}.
+I couldn't find the file located at: {file_path}.
 Please check to see if it exists")

 # Raises an error immediately if the file doesn't exist
 file_data = read_file("nonexistent_file.txt")